SVRepair: Structured Visual Reasoning for Automated Program Repair

+Specifically, we identify two primary challenges that hinder the effectiveness of existing APR tools.
 The \textbf{first} challenge is \textit{context loss in visual artifacts}.
 Visual artifacts associated with coding issues often encode fine-grained information about graphical elements and their hierarchical organization.
 Such context provides strong cues for both fault localization (where the bug manifests) and defect characterization (what kind of bug it is).
 For instance, the artifact in Figure~\ref{fig:motivating-example} shows the problematic ``FromName" field and its garbling issue.
 Moreover, the element hierarchy relationship reveals that the field is nested within the "Origin" container, directly linking the component structure to the erroneous source files (e.g., notifications-origin.js).
 Unfortunately, without extracting these contexts from the visual artifact, it is difficult for APR tools to perform bug localization and patch generation.

 The \textbf{second} challenge arises in the density of visual information.
-Specifically, since modern software interfaces are dense (e.g., a single screenshot may contain dozens of nested components and state indicators), the visual artifact records fruitful information, which may contain a large amount of bug-irrelevant information (e.g., the upper-right write button in the example artifact).
+Specifically, since modern software interfaces are dense (e.g., a single screenshot may contain dozens of nested components and state indicators), the visual artifact can include both useful diagnostic evidence and a large amount of bug-irrelevant information (e.g., the upper-right write button in the example artifact).
 When the noisy contexts are fed to the LLM, it may hallucinate about the bug location and the patching plan.
-Therefore, it is necessary to scope the visual contexts, such that the LLM can precisely pinpoint the to-be-patched codes.
+Therefore, it is necessary to scope the visual context so that the LLM can localize the code regions to patch.

-To address the above challenges, in this work, we propose {SVRepair}, a multimodal APR framework with a structured visual representation.

-\blackcircle{1} As shown in Figure~\ref{fig:motivating-example}, to address the challenges of dense and heterogeneous visual information, we first finetune a vision-language model, which we term Structured Visual Representation.
-SVR's core innovation lies in its ability to uniformly transform diverse visual artifacts into a comprehensive semantic scene graph.
-This graph textually and structurally details GUI element information and their intricate relationships (e.g., hierarchy), providing a normalized and rich context for subsequent LLM processing, thereby mitigating hallucination and improving bug localization precision. \blackcircle{2} Taking the graph as inputs, SVRepair drives a coding agent, centered with coding LLMs, to perform bug localization and patch generation.